Mila Rodino: Performances

-Bans on the usage of the anthem
+Usage bans

-The anthem of the Republic of Bulgaria can not be used in advertising, with the exception of national campaigns taken by state authorities.
-The anthem can not be used as part of another melody or song, to be performed in remixed variants with text other than the legally established by means of musical instruments that create a humorous sound, with pauses, interruptions or extensions of the tones, which change the original sound.
+The national anthem is not allowed to be used in advertising, with the exception of national campaigns taken by state authorities.
+The anthem cannot be used as part of another melody or song, nor to be remixed with different lyrics other than the legally established ones.
+Playing the national anthem inappropriately, including distorting the original music, is also forbidden.

 Original regulation

-The first regulation on the anthem came from the Decree No. 534 "On the approval of the text and the music of the national anthem of the People's Republic of Bulgaria", which was published on 8 September 1964.
+The first regulation on the anthem came from Decree No. 534 "On the approval of the text and the music of the national anthem of the People's Republic of Bulgaria", which was published on 8 September 1964.

 Lyrics

-Modern lyrics
+Current official

 The anthem currently officially consists of the first verse and chorus.
 During communist rule, two additional verses (II and III) were added that referred to Moscow (under direct instructions of Todor Zhivkov) and the Bulgarian Communist Party, as well as the fallen fighters for Bulgaria through the years.
 After the changes in 1989, this part of the anthem was removed and forbidden to be performed.